orca-scan/orca-scan-node/README.md

 # orca-scan-code

-A node library to simplify working with the Orca Scan API.
-A promise-based interface for managing sheets, rows, users, hooks, and history.
+A node library to simplify working with the Orca Scan API _(manage sheets, rows, users, hooks, and history)_.

 ## Installation